krubenok/COMP424-W2019-Pentago-Swap/README.md

 In order to implement this AI agent, we are provided a working game implemented in Java.
 The game implementation features a server that allows students to simulate competitions between our AI's to tune their performance.
 We rely heavily on the `PentagoBoardState` class to communicate the status of the board to our method.
 Additionally, we are provided a player which will make random moves to test our agent against.

 ## Technical Approach
 When faced with the problem of building this AI, I began to research implementations of AI agents in similar games to gain some inspiration for how I could implement something similar and what approach would be most effective.
 I settled on reseaching Tic-Tac-Toe and Connect4 implementations and evaluation functions for inspiration.
 I came across an implementation of Tic-Tac-Toe that used various different AI techniques seen in class.
-I started with the [`MiniMax.java` implementation from LazoCoder][1] as it was very simple to implement and it would allow me to test the validity of this family of algorithms to confirm viability while temporarily ignoring the runtime disadvantages that it presents.
+I started with the [`MiniMax.java` implementation from LazoCoder][1] `[1]`as it was very simple to implement and it would allow me to test the validity of this family of algorithms to confirm viability while temporarily ignoring the runtime disadvantages that it presents.

 Running my own initial implementation of minimax seemed effective against the Random Player and against me as an admittedly poor player of Pentago-Swap.
 Due to time constraints, I decided I would not test alternative families of AI algorithms such as Monte Carlo Tree Search, or machine learning techniques such as Reinforcement Learning.
 I decided my primary goal would be to improve the efficiency of my MiniMax implementation by adopting AlphaBeta Pruning to reduce the number of computations required and stay within the 2 second limit imposed by the competition.